Updated on 10 July 2020

-From #PEWithJoe and painting rainbows for your front window to doing a TikTok dance challenge and taking part in #ClapForCarers, you’re probably focusing on lots of positive stuff right now.
+From #PEWithJoe to painting rainbows for your front window to doing a TikTok dance challenge, you’re probably focusing on lots of positive stuff right now.
 But you might also feel confused, worried, scared and little bit overwhelmed about what’s going on with coronavirus.

 Research by Kooth has found that many young people are feeling unhappy and lonely during lockdown while a report by Partnership for Young London and Good Thinking recently revealed that boredom and uncertainty are key concerns.
 If you have existing mental health needs, coronavirus could be putting even more pressure on you.
 In a survey by YoungMinds, 83% of respondents agreed that the pandemic has made their mental health worse.